corda/corda/docs/source/creating-a-cordapp.rst

 2. Service plugins: Register your services (see below).
 3. Web APIs: You may register your own endpoints under /api/ of the built-in web server.
 4. Static web endpoints: You may register your own static serving directories for serving web content.
+5. Registering your additional classes used in RPC.

 Services
 --------